jolichter/modxWFC/README.md

 # modxWFC
-GERMAN Yahoo-Weather forecasts by ysql-Query for MODX
+GERMAN Yahoo-Weather forecast by ysql-Query for MODX
 - here a simple MODX snippet and chunk

 ---